rshield1/social_fitness/spec.md

 Explain the MVC framework

 How do we access data in our views that we defined in our controllers?

+What is the difference between “redirect_to” and “render”
+    Render tells Rails which view or asset to show a user, without losing access to any variables defined in the controller action.
+Redirect is different.
+The redirect_to method tells your browser to send a request to another URL.

-What is the difference between “redirect_to” and “render” What methods do we get from “belongs_to”, “has_many”, “has_many, through” and “has_secure_password”?
+What methods do we get from “belongs_to”, “has_many”, “has_many, through” and “has_secure_password”?

 How do we represent relationships between models in our tables?

 What are params?
 What are the two places they come from?
+ActionController::Base GET OR POST REQUEST URL OR FORMS

 What are sessions?

-What is the flow of your application? (i.e. what triggers your get routes vs post routes or patch routes or delete routes) How do you authenticate your users when they log in?
+What is the flow of your application? (i.e. what triggers your get routes vs post routes or patch routes or delete routes)

+How do you authenticate your users when they log in?

 How do you validate that a username is unique?

 Why do I need to check that a resource belongs to the current user in the patch and delete routes?

 What are URL helpers?
 Where do they come from?

 When do we typically use form_for vs. form_tag?

 How does omniauth work?

 When a user makes a request (via form, link, manual change in the url), how does rails know how to handle that request?

 How do you validate data?
 When are these validations run?

 Why do we use a join table?
 What relationship are we setting up?

 How do we set up nested forms - what do these forms need to include so that we can associate the new object with the existing? (i.e. if we have the nested route: posts/1/comments/new, how do we associate the new comment with post with id of 1?)

 Are nested routes and nested forms connected in any way?
 How do we use a nested route to help set up our nested form?